apache/druid/docs/content/development/extensions-contrib/opentsdb-emitter.md

 ## Introduction

 This extension emits druid metrics to [OpenTSDB](https://github.com/OpenTSDB/opentsdb) over HTTP (Using `Jersey client`).
-And this emitter only emits service metric events to OpenTSDB (See http://druid.io/docs/latest/operations/metrics.html for a list of metrics).
+And this emitter only emits service metric events to OpenTSDB (See [Druid metrics](../../operations/metrics.html) for a list of metrics).

 ## Configuration